Kuala Lumpur City Hall

-The Kuala Lumpur City Hall (Dewan Bandaraya Kuala Lumpur, abbreviated DBKL) is the city council which administers the city of Kuala Lumpur in Malaysia.
+The Kuala Lumpur City Hall (Dewan Bandaraya Kuala Lumpur, abbreviated DBKL or KLCH) is the city council which administers the city of Kuala Lumpur in Malaysia.
 This council was established after the city was officially granted city status on 1 February 1972.
 Their jurisdiction covers an area of 243 square kilometres.

-The council consists of the mayor plus fifteen members of the city advisory board appointed to serve a one-year term by the Minister of Territories.
-The current mayor of Kuala Lumpur is Mahadi Che Ngah, who has been in office since 1 October 2020.
+The council consists of the mayor plus fifteen members of the city advisory board appointed to serve a one-year term by the Minister of Federal Territories.
+The current mayor of Kuala Lumpur is Maimunah Mohd Sharif, who has been in office since 15 August 2024.

 History

-The agency was formerly known as Kuala Lumpur Municipal Council (Malay: Majlis Perbandaran Kuala Lumpur).
+The agency was formerly known as Kuala Lumpur Municipal Council formed in 1948 to take over the role of Kuala Lumpur Sanitary Board.(Malay: Majlis Perbandaran Kuala Lumpur).
 During British colonial times and early independence, Kuala Lumpur had been the capital of the country as well as the state of Selangor.

 On 1 April 1961, the name changed into Kuala Lumpur Federal Capital Commission (Malay: Suruhanjaya Ibu Kota Persekutuan).

 Kuala Lumpur later achieved city status on 1 February 1972, becoming the first settlement in Malaysia to be granted the status after independence.
 The name changed into Kuala Lumpur City Hall (Malay: Dewan Bandaraya Kuala Lumpur).
 Later, on 1 February 1974, Kuala Lumpur became a Federal Territory.
 Kuala Lumpur ceased to be the capital of Selangor in 1978 after the city of Shah Alam was declared as the new state capital.

 Kuala Lumpur was administered by a corporation sole called the Federal Capital Commissioner (Malay: Pesuruhjaya Ibu Kota Persekutuan) from 1 April 1961 until it was awarded city status on 1 February 1972, after which executive power was transferred to the Mayor (Malay: Datuk Bandar).

 Executive power lies with the mayor in the city hall, who is appointed for three years by the Minister of Federal Territories.
 This system of appointing the mayor and councillor has been in place ever since the local government elections were suspended in 1970.

 On 14 May 1990, Kuala Lumpur celebrated 100 years of local council.
 The new Federal Territory of Kuala Lumpur flag and anthem were introduced.
-Kuala Lumpur City Hall launched its emblem on 31 January 1992, incorporated the city's emblem in use since Kuala Lumpur became a city.
+Kuala Lumpur City Hall launched its own coat of arms on 31 January 1992, which is a modification of the coat of arms of the former municipal council.
+It incorporated the city's emblem in use since Kuala Lumpur became a city.

 Appointed mayors of Kuala Lumpur

-Since 1972, the city has been led by twelve mayors.
+Since 1972, the city has been led by fifteen mayors.
 The previous mayors are listed as below: